wrbbz/wrbbz.github.io/markdown/resume.md

 	* Python (ML, scripting, Master thesis)

 PolyPhone
-:   Project started during course work in university but far to passionate to be restricted by it.
+:   Project started during term paper in university but far to passionate to be restricted by it.
 Mission was to create a phone from detailed not targeted for a phone.
 This way we were not able to use some android ready Chinese board.